John Tomac: Team ownership

 2008 Tomac DH bike.
 Doug Bradbury sitting in the upper left corner.

 In January 1998, John Tomac entered into a business partnership with Manitou founder and suspension engineer Doug Bradbury, whom he had known since the 1980s.
 Together, they founded Tomac Bicycles, which launched a range of three full suspension bikes later that year.
 Tomac spent the 1998 season competing on his new prototype design in DH events.

 The brand name was later acquired by American Bicycle Group, which in turn sold it to Joel Smith, formerly a brand manager at Answer Products, in June 2006.
 Smith relocated the company to Nebraska and set in place plans to relaunch the Tomac brand with a new model range in 2007.
 Tomac remains actively involved in the company and the design of its products.

 Family

-Tomac's son, Eli Tomac, is a professional motocross racer competing in the AMA motocross and supercross national championships, riding for the Yamaha racing team.
+Tomac's son, Eli Tomac, is a professional motocross racer competing in the AMA motocross and supercross national championships, riding for Red Bull KTM] racing team.
 Eli Tomac is noted for being the first true rookie pro ever to win his professional motocross debut, at the Hangtown raceway on May 23, 2010, winning the 2012 West Region, the 2013 250cc, and the 2017, 2018, 2019, and 2022 450cc Motocross National Championships along with the 2020 450cc and 2022 450cc Supercross Championships.